Blockchain-powered distributed governance

 for communities, institutions and the world.

 We are a 5-year long, transdisciplinary research effort aimed at restoring trust in institutions at the community and global levels, by promoting better on chain and off chain distributed governance practices.
+We are funded by the European Research Council (grant ID: 865856).

 BlockchainGov will engage in participant observation, fieldwork and cultural immersion (through direct participation in online forums, chats, social media, and physical gatherings) to investigate the formal and informal governance structures of existing blockchain communities, listening to the voices of these communities from within in order to unveil the tacit governance pra tices and the invisible powers operating behind the scenes.